 When I first started eating gluten free, I was terrified to go out to eat.
 The menu always overwhelmed me, and I was so scared that if I ate something wrong my skin would break out even worse.

-You see, when I went gluten free and started getting food allergy tested, it was because my skin was a swollen mess.
+You see, when I started eating a gluten sensitive diet, it was because my skin was a swollen mess.
 Read about it here.
-It wasn’t just food that I ate out – I was terrified of food in general (and the stress didn’t help my skin either).
+It wasn’t just food that I ate when I went out – I was terrified of food in general (and the stress didn’t help my skin either).

 - Read the menu ahead of time.
 If you know where you’re going, read the menu and understand what you need to address with your server.
 Being prepared is important because it helps you to not feel flustered.
 Sometimes when I would get overwhelmed at a restaurant, it would create a lot of stress and I’d end up nauseous and not even hungry, or I’d end up going for something that I knew I couldn’t have and then feeling guilty for eating it.
 The experience of eating should be pleasurable, ALWAYS, so make it easy on yourself.